retracd/FrowaniEncrypt/README.md

 IF they are any bugs/issues with either, please state so as I would love to correct them and experience user input.

+The name comes from the Polish word for encryption, "szyfrowanie".
+In both programs you will see versions such as "FrowaniEncrypt v1.3.1".
+There are other versions but they were early versions of the program that might not have even worked.
+So I am just uploading the two final versions of the program I made.

 -Brent